The funeral parlor from The Wire

 Less than a mile away.

-Filming Location in Baltimore, Maryland, United States
+Filming Location in Baltimore, Maryland

-The apartment balcony that Omar Little jumped from in The Wire
+The Pit from The Wire

 Roughly one mile away.

-Filming Location in Baltimore, Maryland, United States
+Filming Location in Baltimore, Maryland

 Brother Mouzone's motel from The Wire